Skip to main content

 Step 2: Identifying a Dissertation Committee (complete JDP-2; Dissertation Committee Establishment Form)

-The Dissertation Committee will consist of a minimum of five members, including the Chair.
-Four members (including the Chair) will be internal members, and one will be an external (outside) member.
-Internal members will have their primary affiliation with SDSU or UCSD; there must be one external member from either campus.These affiliations may be, but do not need to be, with the Graduate School of Public Health (GSPH)—SDSU or the Herbert Wertheim School of Public Health and Human Longevity Science —UCSD.
-The external member may not have their primary affiliation with GSPH or HWSPH, but must be tenured at either SDSU or UCSD.
+The dissertation committee will consist of a minimum of five members, including the chair.
+Four members (including the chair) will be internal members, and one will be an external (outside) member.
+Internal members will have their primary affiliation with SDSU or UC San Diego; there must be one external member from either campus.These affiliations may be, but do not need to be, with the Graduate School of Public Health (GSPH)—SDSU or the Herbert Wertheim School of Public Health and Human Longevity Science — UC San Diego.
+The external member may not have their primary affiliation with GSPH or Herbert Wertheim School of Public Health, but must be tenured at either SDSU or UC San Diego.

 Doctoral Committee Membership Rules PDF

-At SDSU, in general, any tenured/tenure track faculty could be eligible to serve on a JDP-Global Health Dissertation Committee if this is approved by SDSU’s Graduate Division.
+At SDSU, in general, any tenured/tenure track faculty could be eligible to serve on a JDP global health dissertation committee if this is approved by SDSU’s Graduate Division.
 Adjunct faculty with academic files that are reviewed by the campus committee on academic promotions are eligible to be one of the key five member committee, others can be a sixth, non-voting committee member.
-If a particular faculty person at SDSU is not currently on the approved to serve list, a student (and their Advisor), along with the SDSU coordinator, should work with the Graduate Division to seek the formal approval.
-The appendix lists faculty members from UCSD and SDSU who are currently eligible to serve on JDP dissertations as internal members.
-The student should begin selecting the committee as soon as appropriate and check with the Co-Directors of the Global Health concentration to ensure that the committee composition complies with all rules.
+If a particular faculty person at SDSU is not currently on the approved to serve list, a student (and their advisor), along with the SDSU coordinator, should work with the Graduate Division to seek the formal approval.
+The appendix lists faculty members from UC San Diego and SDSU who are currently eligible to serve on JDP dissertations as internal members.
+The student should begin selecting the committee as soon as appropriate and check with the co-directors of the global health concentration to ensure that the committee composition complies with all rules.

 Step 3: Write the Dissertation Proposal